lorin/tla-linearizability/README.md

 ![Evaluating IsLinearizable(H2)](h2.png)

-For H3, we can use the `FindLinearization` algorithm for LinQueuePlusCal to find a linearization.
-We specify `linearizable = FALSE` as the invariant and run the model checker.
+For H3, we can use the `FindLinearization` algorithm from LinQueuePlusCal.tla to find a linearization.
+Specify `linearizable = FALSE` as the invariant and run the model checker.
 The variable `S` contains the linearization:

 ![H3 linearization](h3.png)